-- 1. The driver is in charge of all passengers and students for loading, unloading, and riding the bus.
-It is the driver's ultimate responsibility to ensure safe transportation of all passengers.
-Sponsors should sit throughout the bus to maintain a safe environment for our students. - 2.
-Outside of ordinary conversation, students will observe the same conduct as in the classroom. - 3.
+The driver is in charge of all passengers and students for loading, unloading, and riding the bus.
+The driver is responsible to ensure safe transportation of all passengers.
+Sponsors should sit throughout the bus to maintain a safe environment for our students.

+- 2. Outside of ordinary conversation, students will observe the same conduct as in the classroom. - 3.
 Do not eat or drink on the bus. - 4.
 Do not be destructive. - 5.
 Any weapon as defined by State and or Federal law may not be transported in any school vehicle.
 Exception: those in use by a law enforcement officer in performance of official duties. - 6.
 The bus driver is authorized to assign a seat to each student and each student will be provided a seat.
-The driver may change assigned seats at his/her discretion.

-- 7. Keep head, hands, and feet inside the vehicle and keep your hands to yourself. - 8.
-Students must stay seated and facing forward at all times while the bus is in motion. - 9.
-Aisles and emergency exits are to be free of any and all obstructions at all times. - 10.
-All passengers should cooperate with the bus driver. - 11.
+The driver may change assigned seats at their discretion. - 7.
+Keep head, hands, and feet inside the vehicle and keep your hands to yourself. - 8.
+Students must stay seated and always facing forward while the bus is in motion. - 9.
+Aisles and emergency exits are to be free of all obstructions at all times. - 10.
+All passengers should be cooperative and follow the bus driver's directions. - 11.
 Keep the bus clean.
-Do not throw waste paper or other trash on the floor of the bus. - 12.
-If you do not ride the route bus for 7 consecutive days (sickness does not apply but the school must be notified) your name will be taken off the bus list.
-You will have to call your school office to reinstate your name back on the list. - 13.
+Do not throw paper or other trash on the floor of the bus. - 12.
+If you do not ride the route bus for 7 consecutive days (sickness does not apply but the school must be notified) your name may be taken off the bus list.
+You will have to call your school office to reinstate your bus riding privileges. - 13.
 All sharp objects such as ink pens and pencils must be stored in a safe place. - 14.
-Be courteous to your fellow passengers, the use of profane language is strictly prohibited. - 15.
+Be courteous to your fellow passengers, the use of profane or bullying language is strictly prohibited. - 15.
 No alcohol, tobacco products, or illegal drugs will be transported in any school vehicle. - 16.
 Always load the bus from back to front and unload from front to back.
-Teachers, paras, and coaches should be the last ones off the bus to check for left behind items (coats, phones, equipment, etc). - 17.
+Teachers, paras, and coaches should be the last ones off the bus to check for left behind items (coats, phones, equipment, etc.). - 17.
 Do not be a bully. - 18.
-Only students with signed registration forms are eligible to ride route busses. - 19.
-Students can only be dropped off and picked up at the address on the registration form. - 20.
-Seat belts must be worn at all times in suburbans, and school cars by both passengers and drivers. - 21.
-Rear seats must stay empty unless needed by student count (check with the driver). - 22.
-New riders and address changes on or before 10:00 am will be eligible to ride the next school day route.
+Only students with signed registration forms are eligible to ride route buses. - 19.
+Students can only be dropped off and picked up at the address on the registration form. - 20.Seat belts must be worn at all times in suburbans, and school cars by both passengers and drivers. - 21.
+Rear seats must stay empty unless needed by student count (check with the driver). - 22.New riders and address changes on or before 10:00 am will be eligible to ride the next school day route.
 After 10:00 am add a day for eligibility.
 Example: Monday before 10 am will be eligible to ride on Tuesday, Monday after 10 am will be eligible to ride on Wednesday. - 23.
 When leaving the bus, students must observe the directions of the driver.
-Students crossing the road must do so in front of the bus after making certain the roadway is clear. - 24.
-Any damage to the bus is to be reported at once to the driver.
+Students crossing the road must do so in front of the bus after making certain the roadway is clear.

+24. Any damage to the bus is to be reported at once to the driver.